Commutative d-Torsion K-Theory and Its Applications: -cohomology

-where $\phi$ is given by multiplication with $m$. } \begin{proof} The exact sequence comes from the homotopy exact sequence of the cofiber sequence \ref{eq:cofib} and using the fact that $\pi_1 \Sigma^\infty B\mu_d = \ZZ/d$ together with the homotopy groups of $k\mu_d$ given in \ref{eq:pi-Kcom}.
+where $\phi$ is given by multiplication with $m$.} \begin{proof} \rev{The exact sequence in \ref{eq:homotopy-C} is obtained from the homotopy exact sequence associated to \ref{eq:cofib} and using the homotopy groups of $ku\wedge B\mu_d$ given in \ref{eq:pi-Kcom} together with the isomorphism $\pi_1^s(B\mu_d)\cong \ZZ/d$.
+It remains to show that $\phi:\ZZ/d\to \ZZ/d$ is given by multiplication with $m$.
+The $\Gamma$-space map $\revtwo{\delta_{m}}:\sS \to ku$ fits into a commutative diagram of $\Gamma$-spaces}